 - 1 ripe avocado - Soft but not brown.
 If it feels like a tennis ball, it's not ready.

-- ½ cup sour cream or Greek yogurt - I usually go with plain 5% Greek yogurt.
+- ½ cup sour cream or plain Greek yogurt - I usually go with plain 5% Greek yogurt.
 Use sour cream if you want that classic crema tang.

 - 1 garlic clove - You can smash it first to make blending easier.